LucaswmLima/LucaswmLima/README.md

 💻 Full Stack Developer and Technology enthusiast
 📚 Holds a degree in Computer Engineering and Mechatronics technician 📝 Passionate about programming and general science
-🔭 Currently immersed in Full-Stack and Data Science projects 🌱 Learning about various areas of technology and science 🌟 Proficient in JavaScript and Python
+🔭 Currently immersed in Full-Stack projects
+🌱 Learning about various areas of technology and science 🌟 Proficient in JavaScript and Python
 🚩 Excited about developing Full Stack Applications